lmc2179/lmc2179.github.io/drafts/fwer.md

 ## Why does the Bonferroni correction work?

+It's worth a quick recap of the proof that the Bonferroni correction keeps the FWER below $\alpha$.
+The [wikipedia page](https://en.wikipedia.org/wiki/Bonferroni_correction#Definition) has the proof, but I found it helpful to break it down step by step.
+If you're not interested in the proof, feel free to skip to the next section.

 We'd like to show that when we set the significant level to $\frac{\alpha}{m}$, the FWER is not more than $\alpha$.
 We can break down an FWER violation as the union of all events where one P-value of a true $H_0$ is less than the significance level.
 In the following, let's define:

 - $m$, the total number of hypotheses we want to test